indeedeng/iwf/README.md

 // or timed out, the workflow will be retried based on the retry policy.
 While the workflow is retrying, it won't
 // schedule its next run.
 If the next schedule is due while the workflow is running (or retrying), then it will skip that
 // schedule.
-Cron workflow will not stop until it is terminated or cancelled (by returning cadence.CanceledError).
+Cron workflow will not stop until it is terminated or canceled (by returning cadence.CanceledError).
 // The cron spec is as follows:
 // ┌───────────── minute (0 - 59)
 // │ ┌───────────── hour (0 - 23)